SaeedPro2020/webApp-redux-thunk/README.md

 ## Description
-We used StyledComponents for our own css in this project.
+We used Redux, StyledComponents for our own css in this project.

 ### Application:
 - Create a basic application that uses this rest api https://gorest.co.in/